Dizzy Dean: Recognition

 Dean is also featured prominently in some versions of Abbott and Costello's "Who's on First?" comedy sketch.
 In the sketch, Abbott is explaining to Costello that many ballplayers have unusual nicknames including Dizzy Dean, his brother Daffy Dean, and their "French cousin Goofé Dean" ("goofy" pronounced with a French accent).

 Actor Ben Jones wrote and performed a one-man play about Dean, entitled Ol' Diz.

 The United States Congress designated the U.S. Post Office in Wiggins, Mississippi as the "Jay Hanna 'Dizzy' Dean Post Office" in 2000 by Public Law 106–236.
 On October 22, 2007, a rest area on U.S. Route 49 in Wiggins, Mississippi, 5 mi south of Dean's home in Bond, was named "Dizzy Dean Rest Area" after Dean.

-In Morrison Bluff, Arkansas; about 2 mi south of Clarksville; there is a restaurant, Porky's, with Dizzy Dean memorabilia.
+In Morrison Bluff, Arkansas, about 2 mi south of Clarksville, there is a restaurant, Porky's, with Dizzy Dean memorabilia.

 In 2015, author Carolyn E. Mueller and illustrator Ed Koehler published an animated book titled Dizzy Dean and the Gashouse Gang (ISBN 978-1-68106-002-6).
 The book showcases the antics of Dizzy and his brother Paul Dean, Joe Medwick, Pepper Martin, player/manager Frankie Frisch, and the 1934 St. Louis Cardinals season in their quest to win their third World Series.

 Dizzy Dean in one of the characters of Mr. Vértigo, the novel written by the American author Paul Auster in 1994.

+Branch Rickey, who was the Cardinals' general manager during Dean's time with the club, had a high regard for both Dean's talent and his character, while remaining bemused by Dean's casual interpersonal skills.
+After one of their talks, the well-educated Rickey said, "Tell me why I spent four mortal hours today conversing with a person named Dizzy Dean."